KarinRL/gettingcleaningdata/README.md

 for this project.
 The file run_analysis.R is self contained.

 <h3>WARNINGS:</h3>
+1.  run_analysis.R assumes that the file getdata-projectfiles-UCI HAR Dataset.zip
+was downloaded from:
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-Item 1  run_analysis.R assumes that the file getdata-projectfiles-UCI HAR Dataset.zip was downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and the dataset was extracted into a directory called:
+and the dataset was extracted into a directory called:
 UCI HAR <br>
-Item 2 The first line of code in run_analysis sets the working directory to the directory where UCI HAR was located in my computer.
+2. The first line of code in run_analysis sets the working directory to the directory where UCI HAR was located in my computer.
 You should change it to the directory where you have downloaded the UCI HAR dataset. <br>
-Item 3 The second line of code in run_analysis sets name of the folder where the UCI HAR Dataset is located in my computer.
+3. The second line of code in run_analysis sets name of the folder where the UCI HAR Dataset is located in my computer.
 I called that folder "UCI HAR".
 If you used a different name, you whould change it here.